connectrpc/conformance/README.md

 RPC: `FullDuplexCall`/`StreamingOutputCall`

-Client calls `FullDuplexCall` (web client calls `StreamingOutputCall`) with a context that cancels the deadline, closes the stream and expects to receive an error with status `DEADLINE_EXCEEDED`.
+Client calls `FullDuplexCall` (web client calls `StreamingOutputCall`) with a timeout, closes the stream and expects to receive an error with status `DEADLINE_EXCEEDED`.

 **custom_metadata**: